naumanxds/Test_Challenge/README.md

 ### 2.1 Prerequisites

-Following are the porject dependencies for this method to work.
+Following are the project dependencies for this method to work.
 Before you begin, ensure you have the following installed on your machine:

  - Apache installed